dgc-cgn/CAS-Trusted-Digital-Identity/scheme/digid-pubsec-reg-programs/cert-b-corp.md

 **Stakeholders** include, but are not limited to

-* Any public or private sector entity wishing to become certified as an issuer of trusted digital identies for use by public services.
+* Any Certified B Corporation wishing to become certified as an issuer of trusted digital identies primarily for use within their own business processes.
 * Business owners and program managers – to enable identity solutions in order to achieve business objectives or program outcomes.
 * Regulatory and oversight bodies – to understand the implications on their role in the digital ecosystem; and
 * Digital Identity technology and service providers – to understand where they fit in the digital ecosystem and to help define requirements for their products and services.